Oil markets cautious on Middle East tensions, increased U.S. drilling

 “The excess of OECD oil inventories over their five-year average levels has fallen by more than 50 percent in 2017, with inventories currently at around 160 million barrels.
 If current trends continue, inventories are likely to return to the five-year average at some stage in 2018,” consultancy Timera Energy said on Monday, adding that strong demand had also helped reduce the glut.

-On the supply side, tensions in the Middle East raised the prospects of disruptions, traders said.
+On the supply side, tensions in the Middle East raised the prospects of disruptions, traders said, adding it was unclear whether a strong earthquake that hit Iran and Iraq on Sunday had impacted the region’s oil production.

 Bahrain said over the weekend that an explosion which caused a fire at its main oil pipeline on Friday was caused by sabotage, linking the attack to Iran, which denied any role in the incident.